tgfrerer/island/README.md

 ## Modules

 Island projects can be built by combining any number of island modules.
 Each module aims to do **one thing well**, and to play nice with others.
+Modules are automatically hot-reloaded, if a change is detected and hot-reloading is active.
 Some modules provide their functionality by wrapping well-known external libraries, some are written entirely from scratch.
 Some of the most useful modules are listed here:

 | Module | Wraps | Description |